How to Trade with Support and Resistance

 Support, as the “buying, actual or potential, sufficient in DEMAND to halt a downtrend in prices for an appreciable period.” and possibly reverse it, start prices moving up again.
 Fair price for buyers and risk to reward is more

 Resistance, as the selling, actual or potential, insufficient supply to keep prices from rising for a time, and possibly turn back its uptrend.
 Fair price for sellers and risk to reward is more

-Once the structure of market know, then find which phase the market is currently (accumulation or distribution or up or down)
+Once the structure of the market know, then find which phase the market is currently in (accumulation or distribution or up or down)

 The Psychology of Support and Resistance